 Lisa: The same.

 Jeff: That's the one, huh?
 It's funny, he never ends up marrying her, does he, huh?
 That's strange.

-Paired with Empathic Environment.
-Notice how the Heat Wave has broken after the mystery is solved, the murderer is caught and the other residents of the building begin to happily go on with their lives?
+- Heat Wave/Empathic Environment: At the beginning of the movie, the camera shows a thermometer that reads about 90°F, but it's a more comfortable 70-something after the murderer is caught and the other residents of the building begin to happily go on with their lives.

 Jeff: Did you ever get shot at?
 Did you ever get run over?
 Did you ever get sandbagged at night because somebody got unfavourable publicity from your camera?
 Did you ever... those high-heels, they'll be great in the jungle and the nylons and those six ounce lingerie...